 A Summer Academic Program for High School Students

 The Emory Pre-College Program is a summer academic program for high school students.
 It gives college-bound rising juniors and rising seniors an exciting glimpse of academic and residential life at a top-ranked national university.
 High school students may explore topics with professors who are the leading experts in their fields, enroll in classes with college students, and earn transferable college credit.
-Two-week noncredit courses, three-week noncredit institutes are available.
+Two-week noncredit courses and three-week noncredit institutes are available.
 Students wishing to earn credit alongside Emory undergraduates will enroll in a six-week course through the Emory Summer College for High School Students.
 Emory Pre-College students enrolled in non-credit courses live together in a residence hall on campus or within commuting distance with their families and participate in a variety of programs, activities, and excursions designed to prepare them for college life.

 Students will enjoy the beautiful, tree-lined Emory campus and its outstanding facilities, meet new people and make lifelong friends.
 Students come from all across the U.S. and the world.
 Ranked #20 by U.S. News and World Report and by The Princeton Review for #1 on best quality of life and #19 on best classroom experience, Emory University offers a small liberal arts college environment within a major research university.